npnga02/Organizational-Development-Model/README.md

 ## 🔮Approach and Process
 ### Data Collection
 There are two methods for data collection:
-* With exchange functions: Data is automatically extracted from EXPA, with reference to the code from https://github.com/AIESEC-LK/extract-expa-applications-to-sheets, and additional necessary metrics are included.
+* With exchange functions: Data is automatically extracted from EXPA, using the code in 'iCX.gs' and 'oGX.gs' file
 * With non-exchange functions: Data is collected manually from the commission workspaces.

 ### Data Preparation